 The price of fuel can fluctuate on any given day by as much as a few cents per litre.
 Depending on your car’s mileage, the overall cost of filling the tank could be higher or lower each month as well.

-By budgeting for common car maintenance costs, you can prevent expensive repairs down the road.
+Budgeting for common car maintenance costs now can help you cover expensive repairs down the road.
 Visiting a mechanic regularly means you may be able to spot problem areas before they crop up — which is especially important whenever your car is out of warranty.

-The CAA Driving Cost Calculator provides an estimate of how much you might pay for maintenance for different makes and models when following the manufacturer’s recommended service schedule.
+The CAA Driving Cost Calculator provides a rough estimate of how much you might pay for maintenance for different makes and models when following the manufacturer’s recommended service schedule.

 Oil changes, tire rotations and new brakes are essential to keeping your vehicle in the best condition possible, but each comes with a new cost.
 If you’ve got the skills and the equipment, it’s possible to do each of those jobs in your own driveway and save a bit of cash.

 - Oil changes can cost anywhere from $50 to $100

 - An average brake job can run between $600 and $1,500

 - Tire rotation can cost as much as $20 per tire